ClapeyronThermo/Clapeyron.jl/docs/src/theory/models.md

 `` \frac{A_\mathrm{mono.}}{Nk_\mathrm{B}T}=\frac{A_\mathrm{HS}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{1}}{(Nk_\mathrm{B}T)^2}+\frac{A_\mathrm{2}}{(Nk_\mathrm{B}T)^3}+\frac{A_\mathrm{3}}{(Nk_\mathrm{B}T)^4}+...``

-This is known as a Barker-Henderson perturbative expansion; the higher order terms account for interactions between $n$ segments.
+This is known as a Barker-Henderson perturbative expansion; the $N^\mathrm{th}$ order terms account for interactions between $N$ segments.
 Most SAFT equations truncate this sum at just the second order term.
 These terms generally account for the dispersive interactions between segments.

 #### Parameters